-- develop a creatively planned icon resort project, - a project that recognizes the special and unique location of the site by promoting a hotel with conference and meeting facility which takes advantage of the property's unique location at the intersection of Clubhouse Waterway and the Intracoastal Waterway, - a project that recognizes the need to update the hotel facility and amenities (including conference and meeting space) to attract business guests to the City as a way to provide economic benefits to the City businesses, and - a project that recognizes the need to update hotel facility and amenities to attract tourists.
+- develop a creatively planned icon resort project, - a project that recognizes the special and unique location of the site by promoting a hotel with conference and meeting facility which takes advantage of the property's unique location at the intersection of Clubhouse Waterway and the Intracoastal Waterway, - a project that recognizes the need to update the hotel facility and amenities (including conference and meeting space) to attract business guests and tourists to the City as a way to provide economic benefits to City businesses, and - enhances the City's overall quality of life.

-Additionally, the development program approved in the 2005 PUD-DA, included 47,000 sq. ft. of accessory hotel uses including ballrooms, restaurant, kitchen, ship store with fuel service, trails, and other amenities.
+Additionally, the development program approved in the 2005 PUD-DA, included 47,000 sq. ft. of accessory hotel uses including ballrooms, restaurant, kitchen, ship's store with boat fuel service, trails, and other amenities.
 In contrast the DA proposes 10,000 sq. ft. of restaurants and a 3,000 sq. ft. ship store but does not commit to the restaurant.

-As proposed within Lot 3, the DA provides the option of constructing townhomes or multi-family units without any assurance that a hotel with meeting space will also be constructed.
+As proposed within Lot 3, the DA provides the option of constructing townhomes, multi-family units or a hotel with meeting space.
 Furthermore, although the declarant recognizes the significance and importance of the marina facilities, there is no assurance of its continued operation.
 This is of great importance since the continued operation of a marina, as well as the presence of an iconic resort with amenities, are the main elements in justifying deviation from the permitted density and intensity on the property.
-Absent of the presence of a hotel/conference room venue and marina operations which were originally envisioned in the approval of the original PUD as a "creatively planned icon resort project", the project instead is more typical of the other multi-family residential projects located in the surrounding area which have vastly lower density and height (see Marina Cove with a density of 7.8 units/per acre, Waterside Condominiums with a density of 7.6 units/per acre, Bella Harbor with a density of 10.5 units/per acre, and Celebrity Resorts with a density of 5.2 units/per acre).
+Absent of the presence of a hotel/conference room venue and marina operations which were originally envisioned in the approval of the original PUD as a "creatively planned icon resort project", the project instead is more typical of the other multi-family residential projects located in the surrounding area which have significantly lower density and height (see Marina Cove with a density of 7.8 units/per acre, Waterside Condominiums with a density of 7.6 units/per acre, Bella Harbor with a density of 10.5 units/per acre, and Celebrity Resorts with a density of 5.2 units/per acre).
 These four nearby projects have heights between two to four floors.
-Across the Intracoastal Waterway and within the unincorporated area of Flagler County Harbor Village Marina has a density of 6.7 units/per acre and a height of seven stories but is actually located within the larger Hammock Dunes DRI that has an overall density of 4.1 units/per acre.
+Across the Intracoastal Waterway and within the unincorporated area of Flagler County, Harbor Village Marina has a density of 6.7 units/per acre and a height of seven stories but is actually located within the larger Hammock Dunes DRI that has an overall density of 4.1 units/per acre.